Difficult and challenging behaviours

 Useful videos on how to deal with difficult behaviour

-Family Lives shares this helpful video on difficult behaviour.
+Family Lives shares this helpful video on dealing with difficult behaviour.

 EHCAP shares a fantastic video that uses the hand model to help you understand what is happening in the brain when we lose control of our emotions - as useful for understanding your own emotional responses as it is for understanding your child's!

-Family Lives has a helpful video on children behaving badly.
-They also have a video on children who are out of control.
+Family Lives also have a video focusing on aggressive behaviour.
+They also have a helpful video on children behaving badly and one on children who are out of control.
 You might want to watch their video on thinking about how you feel when you don't like your child's behaviour.
 And their video on hormone hijack (9 - 14 years)

 Family lives also share 6 top tips on keeping your cool!